If you drive, having diabetes doesn’t automatically mean you can’t anymore.

 Neuropathy affects your nerves and can cause you to lose feeling in your hands and feet, as well as other parts of your body.
 In severe cases of neuropathy, you should ask your healthcare professional or the DVLA for more advice.

 Heart complications caused by diabetes can affect your licence, but your specialist heart team will advise you on this.
-The British Heart Foundation have more information about how heart conditions can affect your licence.

 What if I lose my licence?

 Having your licence taken away can be very stressful.
 It can cause a great amount of inconvenience and upheaval.
 However, in most cases you will be able to reapply after a certain period of time providing your condition has improved.

 The date that you can reapply will be on your notice of refusal and you will be able to apply up to eight weeks before this date.

 Most car insurance suppliers will not penalise people with diabetes by charging them higher premiums.
 Be sure to complain if they do, and if you’re still not satisfied then try another company.

 You will have to declare your diabetes as a ‘material fact’ when applying for the insurance.
 We’ve got lots more information about insurance and diabetes to help you.